Why Most Small Manufacturers Don't Need an ERP (And What to Build Instead)

 Reporting alone was eating a massive chunk of their time.
 Just the mechanical act of pulling numbers out of spreadsheets and putting them into a format that clients could read.
 No analysis, no strategy, just data wrangling.

 Then build only what you need.
 One tool that solves one expensive problem.
-For Blomma, it was an operations centre that connected orders, inventory, and delivery.
+For Blomma, it was an operations centre that connected orders, inventory, and delivery — read the full Blomma case study →.
 For Major, it was a client-facing reporting dashboard.
 Neither needed 100 features.
 They needed the right 10.

 For an SMB with 20 to 50 employees, the options break down like this: